junxit/us-congress-bills-110/metadata.md

 - 2007-05-08 — Mr. Davis (IL) moved to suspend the rules and pass the bill.
 - 2007-05-08 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H4618)
 - 2007-05-08 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H4618)
+- 2007-05-09 — Received in the Senate.
+Read the first time.
+Placed on Senate Legislative Calendar under Read the First Time.
+- 2007-05-10 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 145.